Pixy (group): 2022–2023: Reborn, line-up changes and Chosen Karma

 The group released their third EP, titled Reborn, on June 15, 2022.
 Member Ella wouldn't participate as she took a break due to health concerns.
 On August 27, Allart Entertainment announced that due to their worsening health conditions, Ella and Satbyeol would officially be leaving Pixy and the group would be reorganized as four members.
 On September 27, Allart Entertainment announced that Hwang Rin-ji, under the stage name Rinji, would be joining the group at the start of their planned European tour "Wanna Be Your Villain".

 In 2023, Pixy went on an American Tour.
 The group also released their fourth EP Chosen Karma on March 10, 2023.
 The group released their digital EP, The Voice on October 24, 2023.

-2024–2025: Members departures
+2024–2025: Members departures, bankruptcy, and solo activities

 Dajeong announced on Instagram that she left Pixy on June 20, 2024.
+She then debuted as a soloist under JUNITY Entertainment with the name U_Chae on July 31.
 On September 15, Lola announced on Instagram that her contract had ended with Allart Entertainment and that she would be leaving the group.
+On September 3, 2025, Allart Entertainment announced bankruptcy and that all activities were suspended until further notice.

+On January 8, 2026, Dia released the solo single "Dance!".
+On January 18, Lola released her solo single "Tatz".
+In April, former members Dia, Lola, and U_Chae (formerly Dajeong) redebuted as the group AWU.